 And if that’s not reason enough, the consistent building of new genuine content, new equity, will help you grow your presence on search engines.
 Yes I’m bringing up search engines, I know the search engine industry is notoriously flawed, but there is a way to beat it organically.
 It comes from hard work and nothing less.
-Expanding on this, many businesses will pay for pay-per-click or Google AdWords with large budgets.
-This is great for receiving that immediate gratification, but the way to do it without paying $1000’s of dollars a month to Google is to build up your website’s equity through good ole’ fashioned hard work.
-That’s thinking with the end in mind.
+Expanding on this, many businesses will pay for pay-per-click or Google AdWords with large $$ budgets.
+More on that later, there are some really great tools for measuring effectiveness–and influencers blogging about it as well!

 3. Its progressive